PlethoraChutney/Mortimer/README.md

 you'd need to change if you wanted to use it.
 I welcome PRs to make this easier.

  1. Image serving relies on a hard-coded path to where I store my screening data
- 2. Grid, movie, and LMM naming conventions are all hard-coded
  3. All data are loaded immediately upon page access, meaning anything with more than a couple dozen movies will be very slow (and have huge memory demands)
  4. Screening movies are only roughly aligned and heavily binned.
  5. Users must refresh the page to see new movies/grids